Front page|Sphinx and RST syntax guide (0.9)

 So that the title of this section is more meaningful.

-Let us suppose you have a python file called test.py with a function called square.
+Let us suppose you have a python file called sample.py with a function called square.
 The function’s code is :

 1